DataThirstLtd/databricks.vsts.tools/README.md

 These tools are based on the PowerShell module [azure.databricks.cicd.tools](https://github.com/DataThirstLtd/azure.databricks.cicd.tools) available through PSGallery.
 The module has much more functionality if you require it for Libraries, Jobs and more Cluster management.

 # History
+- 08 Apr 2020 0.9   Corrected issue with ClusterId not always returning
 - 26 Oct 2019 0.8   Added support for Clusters
 - 18 Oct 2019 0.6   Added support for Service Principal Authentication
 - 18 Oct 2019 0.6   Added support for cleaning workspace folder before deploying